+The COVID-19 pandemic has forced people all over the world to adapt to a new reality.
 From homeschooling to working from home to celebrating milestones remotely, technology has made difficult situations more bearable.

 Despite all these good reasons to adopt new technologies, fear of the unknown remains strong.
 For people over 65 who have lived happily without smartphones and online shopping for the vast majority of their lives, there is a considerable degree of resistance to learning and using new technologies.

 The Digital Divide

-A recent study exploring the impact of Covid-19 on the elderly, discovered that older people are much less likely to be proficient in technology and are therefore missing out on the opportunities technology can provide.
+A recent study exploring the impact of COVID-19 on the elderly discovered that older people are much less likely to be proficient in technology and are therefore missing out on the opportunities technology can provide.
 In what’s known as the “digital divide,” there is a significant gap in both access to technology and general use of technological tools among older populations as compared to younger people.

-That being said, a 2018 survey by the National Poll on Healthy Aging did report that 49% of 65-80 years olds surveyed had set up an online portal with their healthcare provider.
+That being said, a 2018 survey by the National Poll on Healthy Aging did report that 49% of 65-80-year-olds surveyed had set up an online portal with their healthcare provider.
 Of those who did not, 62% said it was because they did not want to discuss health concerns online and 47% said they are not comfortable with technology.

 Crossing the Digital Divide: The Positives

-Since the onset of the pandemic, there has been a surprising positive response from the elderly population.
+Since the onset of the pandemic, there has been a surprisingly positive response from the elderly population.
 They have proven themselves both capable of and willing to overcome challenges and learn how to use technology.

 Some of our clients have seen first-hand the positive impact that technology has had on their elderly patients over the past year.
-Heather Bedell, Assistant Director of Mendelson Kornblum Orthopedic & Spine Specialists in Warren, Michigan reported an uptick in patients’ usage of their telehealth portal, with 80% of appointments moving to telehealth early on in the pandemic.
+Heather Bedell, Assistant Director of Mendelson Kornblum Orthopedic and Spine Specialists in Warren, Michigan reported an uptick in patients’ usage of their telehealth portal, with 80% of appointments moving to telehealth early on in the pandemic.

-In the beginning, they heard a lot of comments like “hang on, I have to get my daughter to help me log-in.”
+In the beginning, they heard a lot of comments like “Hang on, I have to get my daughter to help me log in.”
 With some patience and (remote) hand-holding, the majority of patients are now able to use the technology fluidly, ensuring that they continue to get top-quality care even during quarantine and lockdowns.

 While not always ideal, the general consensus among the medical community is that virtual visits are a good way to ensure patients can access ongoing care without putting themselves at unnecessary risk of exposure.

 Crossing the Digital Divide: The Negatives

-On the flipside, the move to telehealth has not been a positive experience for everyone.
+On the flip side, the move to telehealth has not been a positive experience for everyone.
 Some studies show that up to 40% of the elderly feel unprepared to make the move.
 Even for those who are comfortable with it, there are still some distinct disadvantages, as pointed out by some physicians.

 Without physically touching a patient, doctors can either miss important indicators of disease or order unnecessary tests out of extreme caution.
 While online conversations are better than nothing, the trust that should exist between doctor and patient is hard to foster via a screen.

 In addition, surgical practices use many different systems, each with its own purpose.
-Asking someone who is already uncomfortable with technology to access multiple systems to set up a profile, confirm an appointment or pay a bill, is setting the stage for failure and non-compliance.
+Asking someone who is already uncomfortable with technology to access multiple systems to set up a profile, confirm an appointment, or pay a bill is setting the stage for failure and non-compliance.

 Finding the Balance

-As with many things in life, the answer lies in finding a balance; not excluding the use of technology in healthcare completely but neither relying on it for everything.
+As with many things in life, the answer lies in finding a balance — not excluding the use of technology in healthcare completely but neither relying on it for everything.